The invocation to Patañjali

 Beginning the class with this recitation is a way to symbolize that we are leaving our daily lives behind, letting go of our worries and surrendering ourselves to the practice of yoga.
 Through both a physical and auditory stimulus; we hear the sounds and feel the vibrations in our bodies.
 We begin to tune into ourselves in this moment of introspection and reverence.
 It helps to organize the thoughts and focus the mind.
 It connects us to the long line of teachers who have passed on their knowledge and wisdom.

 In addition, the invocation helps to place the practice in a broader context.
-Yoga is not just a physical exercise, but a holistic approach to well-being that embraces both body and mind.
+Yoga is not just a physical exercise, but a holistic approach to wellness that includes both body and mind.
 By honoring and naming Patañjali, we acknowledge the roots of our practice and place ourselves in the role of the student – ready to learn.